ankurCES/bai-file-processor/README.rst

 Usage
 -----

-To use bai2 in a project
+To use bai file processor in a project

 .. code-block:: python